PineappleMing/SEW/README.md

 ### 3.1 Prepare Data
 - Place your medical images in a directory.
 - Create a CSV file named `labels.csv` (you can change the name using the `--label_csv` argument) in the destination root directory.
 The CSV file should have two columns: `img` (image path) and `label` (image label).
-# Introduction to `labels.csv` Content, Slide Storage Location, and Labels

 | Column Name | Description | Example |
 | --- | --- | --- |
 | Slide Directory | The directory where the slide images are stored.
 This is specified by the `--slide_root` parameter in the training script and is used for operations such as patch cropping. | `/home/lhm/mnt/medical/yxt/liverWSI/Hepatoma_2_5_years_800/` |